Lee Jae Myung: Technology

 Lee emphasises the importance of data in digital transformation.
 During his tenure as the governor of Gyeonggi Province, Lee ordered that administrative official documents should use the open document format (ODF) instead of the previous Hangeul software.
 He also implemented the world's first data dividend, which returns the portion of the profit created by data-related business to the consumers who actually created the data.
 He used data analysis to combat African swine fever and prosecute illegal construction companies.
 He provided a mobile app to monitor the movements of COVID-19 confirmed patients without violating privacy and revealing personal information, using data encryption technology.
 Lee argues that the monopoly situation of big platform companies with network effects could be as an obstacle to fair growth of the digital sector, and argues that workers employed by platform enterprises should have new types of employment contracts so that they could be better protected in the digital era.

 Lee states that South Korea should have future-oriented economic policies that take into account the role of artificial intelligence and its effect on society.
 He has stated that this shift will require government support to alleviate difficulties that might arise from the economic adjustment.

+Trade policy

+Lee is known to be a strong supporter of free trade.
+He opposes restrictions against South Korean semiconductor items due to U.S. trade protectionism.

 Education

-According to Lee's election promise, Lee planned to avoid focusing on grades and numbers and proceed in the direction of strengthening student's capabilities.
-In middle school, Lee said that teachers would determine student performance through summative assessment, and that he planned to launch a basic math curriculum through the 'high school credit system' in high school to make up for underachievement.
-He is also considered introducing AI-based personalized learning and evaluation in some subjects, such as mathematics, to strengthen individualized learning and evaluation throughout elementary and middle school.
+One of Lee's election pledges was to avoid focusing on grades and numbers and instead proceed in the direction of strengthening student's capabilities.
+Lee said that in middle school teachers would determine student performance through summative assessments, and that he planned to launch a basic math curriculum through a 'high school credit system' in high school to make up for underachievement.
+He also suggested introducing AI-based personalized learning and evaluation in some subjects, such as mathematics, to strengthen individualized learning and evaluation throughout elementary and middle school.

 Lee proposed an 'outdoor school' that fosters the challenges, adventures, cooperation, and curiosity necessary for adolescent growth.
 It promised to prepare and introduce a curriculum of about 10 hours per semester.